KhronosGroup/Vulkan-Hpp/docs/Usage.md

 Vulkan-Hpp provides a `vk::` class for each Vulkan handle, such as `vk::Instance`, `vk::Device`, `vk::Buffer`, and so on.
 These classes are binary-compatible with their corresponding C handles; they can be cast back and forth without any overhead.

-Member functions are also defined corresponding to a C API function which accepts the parent handle as the **first** parameter.
+Member and free functions are also defined corresponding to a C API function which accepts the parent handle as the **first** parameter.
-For example, instead of `vkBindBufferMemory(device, ...)` write `device.bindBufferMemory(...)`.
+For example, instead of `vkBindBufferMemory(device, ...)`, write `device.bindBufferMemory(...)`.

 >[!NOTE]
-> Note that these handles do **not** support RAII; their lifetimes need to be manually managed, just like in the C API.
+> Note that these handles do **not** support RAII; their lifetimes need to be manually managed with create-destroy pairs, just like in the C API.
 > For automatic resource management, refer to [Handles](./Handles.md).

 #### Passing structs to functions